haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 ### Additional GPU simulation/rendering customization

-Finally on servers with multiple GPUs you can directly pick which devices/backends to use for simulation and rendering.
+Finally on servers with multiple GPUs you can directly pick which devices/backends to use for simulation and rendering by setting the `CUDA_VISIBLE_DEVICES` environment variable.
+You can do this by running `export CUDA_VISIBLE_DEVICES=1` and then run the code below

 ```python
 import gymnasium as gym